bogadrian/gatsby-final/src/posts/immutabil-react.md

 At the first render that component printed it to the UI.
 If he receives the same dumb with the same hat, it won’t print it again!

+This is so logic, is it?

-But if it receives the same dumb with a different hat, well, then the component will get rid of the old dumb and will show the new one to the world.
+But if it receives the same dumb with a different hat, well, teoretically then the component will get rid of the old dumb and will show the new one to the world.

-Which lead us to a question: When the new dumb is different than the old one?
+Which leads us to a question:

+#When the new dumb is different than the old one?

-You’ll say when you change its hat!
+You’ll say: when you change its hat!

-Yes of course, but now we are talking about JavaScript and dumbs passed by reference.
+Yes of course, but now we are talking about JavaScript and dumbs are passed by reference.

 Does not matter it has changed its hat, it is still the same dumb!

-If you mutate the old dumb, just take away its hat and give him a new hat.
+If you mutate the old dumb, you just take away its hat and give him a new hat.

 ![Dumb](../images/dumb-obj.png)